triton-inference-server/server/README.md

   protocol](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2).

-* A [C API](docs/inference_protocols.md#c-api) allows Triton to be linked directly into your application for edge and other in-process use cases.
+* A [C API](docs/inference_protocols.md#c-api) allows Triton to be linked directly to your application for edge and other in-process use cases.

+* A [Java API](docs/inference_protocols.md#java-api) is similar to C API and allows Triton to be linked directly to your Java application.

 * [Metrics](docs/metrics.md) indicating GPU utilization, server
   throughput, and server latency.
 The metrics are provided in